Goshen College: Athletics

 The Goshen athletic teams are called the Maple Leafs (chosen due to the city of Goshen being referred to as "The Maple City").
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Crossroads League (formerly known as the Mid-Central College Conference (MCCC) until after the 2011–12 school year) for most of its sports since the 1970–71 academic year; while its men's volleyball competes in the Wolverine–Hoosier Athletic Conference (WHAC).

-Goshen competes in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, tennis, track & field and volleyball; while women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball.
+Goshen competes in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, tennis, track & field, and volleyball; while women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball.
+Men's and women's bowling will be added in the fall of 2023, bringing the total sports teams to 16.

-Goshen athletic teams also compete in the US Highway 20 Cup, a competition that began in the 2019–2020 academic year, due to the rivalry between Goshen College and Bethel University.
-Points will be awarded to the winning team in each of the schools' 15 shared sports, with the points divided in sports where the teams meet more than once.
-In cross country and track and field, where the league standings are determined solely by placement at the Crossroads League meet, the higher-finishing team will receive the point.

 On October 7, 2022, Goshen College introduced Dash, the first official mascot in school history.
 The name was decided in a poll amongst faculty and students.